 Surely it is in all these respects that we find his holy disciples striving to excel.
 To ascertain this is no great labor, a single reading of the Acts of the Apostles or of Saint Paul’s writings is enough.

 This excerpt from St. Cyril of Alexandria’s Commentary on the gospel of John (Lib.
-12,1: PG 74, 707-710) on the apostolic Mission and vocation of the 12 Apostles is used in the Roman Office of Readings for the Feast of Sts.
+12,1: PG 74, 707-710) describes the apostolic Mission & vocation of the 12 Apostles.
+It is used in the Roman Office of Readings for the Feast of Sts.
 Simon and Jude, Apostles on October 28th (the new testament reading being taken from I Corinthians 4:1-16).
-The name of Saint Simon usually appears 11th in the list of the twelve apostles.
-Nothing is known of him except that he was born at Cana and is surnamed “The Zealot.”
-Saint Jude, also called Thaddeus, was the apostle who asked the Lord Jesus at the Last Supper why he had manifested himself only to his disciples and not to the whole world (John 14:22).
-St. Cyril was one of the greatest of the Early Church Fathers.

 Banner/featured image Christ and the Apostles by Tiffany Glass & Decorating Company.
 Photo by Daderot.
 Public domain.